Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$: The Birkhoff Curve Shortening Process

-For a 2-dimensional compact Riemannian orbifold $\mathcal{O}$, we will choose an orbifold atlas $\{(X_i,q_i,V_i,\Gamma_i)\}_{i\in I}$ with $X_i$'s being convex metric balls (hence $V_i$'s will be convex metric balls as well) with the property that any two points can be connected via a unique minimizing geodesic segment.
-This can be achieved by first taking an arbitrary finite orbifold atlas and then restricting to small convex metric balls with the property that their injectivity radius in the ambient space is less than its radius.
-Let $X=\sqcup_{i\in I} X_i$.
+For a 2-dimensional compact Riemannian orbifold $\mathcal{O}$, choose an orbifold atlas $\{(X_i,q_i,V_i,\Gamma_i)\}_{i\in I}$ with $X_i$'s being convex metric balls (hence $V_i$'s will be convex metric balls as well) with the property that any two points can be connected via a unique minimizing geodesic segment.
+This can be achieved by first taking an arbitrary finite orbifold atlas and then restricting to small convex metric balls with the property that their injectivity radius in the ambient space is larger than its radius.
 Let $\delta$ be the Lebesgue number of $\{V_i\}_{i\in I}$.
 This $\delta$ could serve as an analogue of ``injectivity radius" on the orbifold.
 Consider the corresponding Riemannian groupoid of germs of change of chart $\mathcal{G}\rightrightarrows X$ equipped with a Riemannian structure inherited from the orbifold.

-We fix an integer $N$ such that $N\delta>L$.
+Fix a large integer $N$ such that $N\delta>2L$ ($N\delta>L$ is enough for the Birkhoff process, but we need $N\delta>2L$ later for the deformation results in Section \ref{sec:deforms}).
 This will be the ``break number'' of the Birkhoff process.

-{\bf The Birkhoff process $\Psi$} is a map from $\Gamma^{\le L}$ to $\Gamma^{\le L}$ given in two steps:
+The \textit{Birkhoff process} $\Psi$ is a map from $\Gamma^{\le L}$ to $\Gamma^{\le L}$ given in two steps: